arviz-devs/arviz/GOVERNANCE.md

 Random Variables Council
 ------------------------
-The Project will have a Steering Council that consists of Project Contributors who have produced contributions that are substantial in quality and quantity, and sustained over at least one year.
+The Project will have a Steering Council that consists of Core Contributors who have produced contributions that are substantial in quality and quantity, and sustained over at least one year.
 The overall role of the Council is to ensure, taking input from the Community, the